wrld3d/wrld-example-app/ios/README.md

 2. In the `ios` directory, run `mkdir build` to create a build directory.
 3. In the `ios/build` directory, run `cmake -G Xcode ..` to generate a project file.
 4. Open the `ExampleApp.xcodeproj` project file in Xcode and run the application.
-5. If you want to build from the command line, you can run `./build.sh -p ios` from the root of the repository.

 ### C++03 Builds